Green Sea Turtle

 Recognition: ♂♂ 104.1 cmThis is a measurement of the straight length of the carapace. ♀♀ 153 cmThis is a measurement of the straight length of the carapace..
 The Green Sea Turtle (Chelonia mydas) may be distinguished from other sea turtles by having four pairs of costal shields, one pair of prefrontal scales, and non-overlapping carapace shields.
 Males are distinguished from females by having longer, thicker tails.
 In the Galápagos Archipelago, two genetically distinct morphs of Chelonia mydas coexist: the black morph and the yellow morph.
 Black Turtles are dark olive green in coloration and are larger than Yellow Turtles, which are light orangish brown in coloration.

 Natural history: Extremely common.
 Chelonia mydas is the most common sea turtle in Galápagos1 and the second most common along the coast of mainland Ecuador.2 In Galápagos, turtles of the black morph are generally more abundant than those of the yellow morph.
-After hatching on tropical beaches, hatchlings of the Green Sea Turtle frantically swim for 1–3 days in an offshore direction until they reach open ocean "nursery" habitats where they spend 3–10 years3 actively swimming and drifting day and night along with surface currents.4 During this early stage, they are mainly carnivorous,5 feeding on comb jellies, pelagic tunicates, worms, molluscs, crustaceans, and insects, but also on seagrasses and algae.6,7
+After hatching on tropical beaches, hatchlings of the Green Sea Turtle frantically swim for 1–3 days in an offshore direction until they reach open ocean "nursery" habitats where they spend 3–10 years3 actively swimming and drifting day and night along with surface currents.4 During this early stage, they are mainly carnivorous,5 feeding on comb jellies, pelagic tunicates, worms, mollusks, crustaceans, and insects, but also on seagrasses and algae.6,7

-Green Sea Turtle hatchlings worldwide are preyed upon by a variety of mammals (including pigs, foxes, cats, mongooses, coatis, and rats), birds (such as sea birds, vultures, and crows), snakes, sharks, fish, and crabs.1,8 When they reach 20–35 cm in length, they establish their home ranges in shallower waters near the coast,5 where they become largely herbivorous,5 spending most of the day around areas of good pasturage, grazing on a variety of seagrass and algae species7 as well as on leaves, tree bark, saltgrass, and animal matter such as tube worms, crustaceans, bryozoans, fish and their eggs, tunicates, jellyfish, echinoderms, molluscs, and sea sponges.811
+Green Sea Turtle hatchlings worldwide are preyed upon by a variety of mammals (including pigs, foxes, cats, mongooses, coatis, and rats), birds (such as sea birds, vultures, and crows), snakes, sharks, fish, and crabs.1,8 When they reach 20–35 cm in length, they establish their home ranges in shallower waters near the coast,5 where they become largely herbivorous,5 spending most of the day around areas of good pasturage, grazing on a variety of seagrass and algae species7 as well as on leaves, tree bark, saltgrass, and animal matter such as tube worms, crustaceans, bryozoans, fish and their eggs, tunicates, jellyfish, echinoderms, mollusks, and sea sponges.811

-Green Sea Turtles spend most of the day conducting shallow (less than 20 m deep) dives12 and resting on the water surface,13 but they can dive down to 138 m in depth14 and for up to 70 minutes.15 Occasionally, adults bask on shore16 during the daytime if sea surface temperatures fall below 23 °C.17 At night, they rest near the surface,13 or on the sea bottom, or among rocks or coral crags18 at a depth of 18–20 m.12 Some adults of Chelonia mydas are permanent residents of coastal waters (usually within 15 km from the nesting beaches), while others are migratory,18 traveling up to 90 km per day,19 and up to a total of 8,283 km to distant foraging grounds.20 Using geomagnetic cues,21 females routinely travel thousands of kilometers to return to nest at or near the same beaches season after season, which may also be the same beaches on which they themselves hatched.22
+Green Sea Turtles spend most of the day conducting shallow (less than 20 m deep) dives12 and resting on the water surface,13 but they can dive down to 138 m in depth14 and for up to 70 minutes.15 Occasionally, adults bask on shore16 during the daytime if sea surface temperatures fall below 23°C.17 At night, they rest near the surface,13 or on the sea bottom, or among rocks or coral crags18 at a depth of 18–20 m.12 Some adults of Chelonia mydas are permanent residents of coastal waters (usually within 15 km from the nesting beaches), while others are migratory,18 traveling up to 90 km per day,19 and up to a total of 8,283 km to distant foraging grounds.20 Using geomagnetic cues,21 females routinely travel thousands of kilometers to return to nest at or near the same beaches season after season, which may also be the same beaches on which they themselves hatched.22

 In the Galápagos Archipelago, some Pacific Green Turtles, also known as Black Turtles, reside permanently around the islands, but others migrate, either into oceanic waters, or into shallow foraging waters near mainland Central and South America.23,24 Most Green Sea Turtles on the coast of mainland Ecuador breed and feed locally,25,26 but some also travel to Galápagos and presumably elsewhere along the eastern Pacific.27,28 Turtles of the yellow morph do not nest in Galápagos; they do so in nesting grounds in the Indo-Pacific.